-- 1.1 Judicial decision-making rests exclusively with the members of the panel, but the system depends critically on their being guided and taking appropriate advice from the Clerk at the hearing. - 1.2 Four fundamental principles are: - Justice must not only be done but must be seen to be done (which in this context means that it should be clear to everyone that it is the panel that is finding the facts and making the decision) - Any substantive advice given to the panel by the Clerk must be given in public and the parties, if present, must be given an opportunity by the presiding Senior Member to comment - The Clerk has a duty to give relevant and appropriate advice and the panel must co-operate in this regard - The Clerk has a duty to ensure that every case is conducted fairly and to further the overriding objective of dealing with cases justly - 1.3 These principles apply the case law developed in respect of advice to magistrates.
+- 1.1 Judicial decision-making rests exclusively with the members of the Tribunal constituting the hearing panel, advised by the Clerk at the hearing. - 1.2 Four fundamental principles are: - Justice must not only be done but must be seen to be done (which in this context means that it should be clear to everyone that it is the panel that is finding the facts and making the decision) - Any substantive advice given to the panel by the Clerk must be given in public and the parties, if present, must be given an opportunity by the presiding Senior Member to comment - The Clerk has a duty to give relevant and appropriate advice and the panel must co-operate in this regard - The Clerk has a duty to ensure that every case is conducted fairly and to further the overriding objective of dealing with cases justly - 1.3 These principles apply the case law developed in respect of advice to magistrates.